BytexDigital/BytexDigital.Blazor.Components.CookieConsent/README.md

 2. Add the attribute `data-consent-category="IDENTIFIER"`.
 3. Replace `IDENTIFIER` with the Identifier given to a configured category.
 In the example given earlier, this could be `google`.

+> ***Blazor Server* Important note:**
+> It appears as though when using Blazor Server, Javascript-tags require the `defer="true"` attribute to be set so that the script tag is not removed by Blazor upon load ([view issue](https://github.com/BytexDigital/BytexDigital.Blazor.Components.CookieConsent/issues/9#issue-1269307707)).

 The result should look like so:
 ```html
 <script type="text/plain" data-consent-category="google">